Tuesday, 28 October 2008

 Grass Studio: silly but fun games!

+Following our work at a Camp in New Hampshire over the summer Tim Fletcher and I organised a 3 hour team building workshop with the 1st year graphic design students.
 The primary aim of the session was to encourage every students to get to know one another through a variety of silly but fun team building games.
 Consequently, many of the games required teamwork, collaboration & communication skills in order to encourage social interaction.

 Overall, the session was a big success particularly as many of the students stayed behind to thank us personally.
 This experience was also very enlightening as I realised it could be a potential career path when I graduate.